wickedlyethan/wickedlyethan.github.io/content/blog/2024-12-20 My favorite music of 2024.md

 ---
 title: 'My Favorite Music of 2024'
 date: '2024-12-20T12:34:15-05:00'
-subheadline: Sabrina Carpenter, Chappell Roan, Elbow, Maggie Rogers, and shouting the chorus
+subtitle: Sabrina Carpenter, Chappell Roan, Elbow, Maggie Rogers, and shouting the chorus
 summary: As we barreled towards the future there was something intensely fun about a summer of excellent pop music.
 Meanwhile the new Maggie Rogers album devastated me, Coldplay wrote one good song, and there was plenty more good stuff I couldn't fit to write about.
 ---